zella03/GOgame/README.md

 University project for the Basics of computer programming course conducted during the first semester.
-The aim of the project was to design and implement game GO in C language.
+The aim of the project was to design and implement game GO in C/C++ language.

 Game rules:
 - Starting with black, each player takes turns to place a single stone on the board.